 Current restrictions in Northern Ireland means that no unnecessary travel is allowed.
-These restrictions will be subject to review by 14th November 2020 .
+These restrictions are expected to stay in place until at least 5th March 2021, but they will be subject to review by 18th February 2021 .

 There is guidance to help you understand how to travel safely during the coronavirus (COVID-19) pandemic in Northern Ireland as restrictions ease.

 This includes when using public transport, walking, cycling and travelling by car.: